gl-inet/docs-iot/docs/ble_proxy/gl-s10/aws_configuration_guide.md

 !!!
 Note

-    **"arn:aws:iot:ap-southeast-1:886651388694:client/E8DB841E2B0E"**, after the **client/** client ID field is the terminal equipment, only mqtt clients configured with this client ID can connect. **”123456789012“** replace with your aws client ID.
+    In the resource ARN `"arn:aws:iot:ap-southeast-1:123456789012:client/E8DB841E2B0E"`, the field after `client/` is the client ID of the end device.
+Only MQTT clients configured with this client ID can connect.
+Replace `"123456789012"` with your AWS account ID.

-### Click Create
+9. Click Create

 ![policy create apply](https://static.gl-inet.com/docs/iot/en/ble_proxy/gl-s10/gl-s10_aws_configuration/policy_create_apply.png){class="glboxshadow"}

-### Go back to the Attach policy to certificates page, check the policy you just created, and click Create thing
+10. Return to the "Attach policies to certificate" page, select the policy you just created, and click "Create thing"
 ![attach policy to certificate](https://static.gl-inet.com/docs/iot/en/ble_proxy/gl-s10/gl-s10_aws_configuration/attach_policy_to_certificate.png){class="glboxshadow"}

-### In the window that pops up, click Download Device Certificate, download public key file, download private key file, and download Root CA Certificate (RSA2048).
+11. In the pop-up window, click to download the device certificate, public key file, private key file, and root CA certificate (RSA 2048)

 ![download certificate](https://static.gl-inet.com/docs/iot/en/ble_proxy/gl-s10/gl-s10_aws_configuration/download_certificate.png){class="glboxshadow"}

-The relevant certificates must be properly stored and used by terminals when connecting to AWS.
+The relevant certificates must be securely stored and used by end devices when connecting to AWS.

-### You can see the information about the item you just created on the item page
+12. You can view the information about the newly created thing on the Things page

 ![thing info show](https://static.gl-inet.com/docs/iot/en/ble_proxy/gl-s10/gl-s10_aws_configuration/thing_info_show.png){class="glboxshadow"}

-## Update the security certificate to GL-S10
+## Updating Security Certificates on the GL-S10

 !!!
 Note

-    Before starting, please ensure that the device is connected to the network.
-If it is not connected, please connect the device to the network according to the section on Device networking configuration.
+    Before starting, ensure that the device is connected to the network.
+If not, please connect the device according to the "Device Network Configuration" section.

-Open the GL-S10 APP homepage to find the MQTT Server option box and click
+Open the GL-S10 Tool App, locate the "MQTT Server" option, and click on it.

 ![gl-s10 mqtt setting](https://static.gl-inet.com/docs/iot/en/ble_proxy/gl-s10/gl-s10_aws_configuration/gl-s10_mqtt_setting.png){class="glboxshadow"}

-Go to the MQTT Configuration page and click Update Certificare
+On the MQTT Configuration page, click "Update Certificate".

 ![gl-s10 mqtt cetificate setting](https://static.gl-inet.com/docs/iot/en/ble_proxy/gl-s10/gl-s10_aws_configuration/gl-s10_mqtt_cetificate_setting.png){class="glboxshadow"}

-To Update the MQTT Configuration page, fill in the Url: `http://134.175.4.252/s10/cert/mqtt_aws/`, when the Url to determine good click Done after began to Update the certificate.
+On the Update MQTT Configuration page, enter the URL `http://134.175.4.252/s10/cert/mqtt_aws/` and click "Done" to begin updating the certificate.

 !!!
 Note

-    This is the matching certificate of our demo demonstration, if you have your own certificate, please name the three files of the certificate: **ca.crt**, **client.crt** and **client.key**.
-They are root certificate, client certificate, client key, after rename, please use a folder to put on your http service, here I used a folder named **mqtt_aws**.
+    This URL points to the matching certificate for our demo.
+If you have your own certificates, please name the three files as follows: **ca.crt** (root certificate), **client.crt** (client certificate), and **client.key** (client private key).
+After renaming, place these files in a folder on your HTTP server.
+In this example, I used a folder named **mqtt_aws**.

-The update will return to the MQTT Configuration page.
+The app will return to the MQTT Configuration page after the update.

-## Set MQTT Configuration for GL-S10
+## Configuring MQTT Settings on the GL-S10

-First get your mqtt server address, like this
+First, obtain your MQTT server address as shown below:

 ![aws connect url](https://static.gl-inet.com/docs/iot/en/ble_proxy/gl-s10/gl-s10_aws_configuration/aws_connect_url.png){class="glboxshadow"}

-Set host and port, then click done.
+Set the host and port, then click "Done".

 ![gl-s10 aws connect url setting](https://static.gl-inet.com/docs/iot/en/ble_proxy/gl-s10/gl-s10_aws_configuration/gl-s10_aws_connect_url_setting.png){class="glboxshadow"}

-## View data reported by GL-S10 on the AWS IoT Core platform
+## Viewing Data Reported by the GL-S10 on the AWS IoT Core Platform

-First we use APP check about the theme of the report data, please remember this equipment is now reported theme **GL-IoT/dataTopic/E8DB841E2B0E**
+First, use the app to check the topic for reporting data.
+Remember that the device is currently reporting to the topic **GL-IoT/dataTopic/E8DB841E2B0E**.

 ![gl-s10 report topic setting](https://static.gl-inet.com/docs/iot/en/ble_proxy/gl-s10/gl-s10_aws_configuration/gl-s10_report_topic_setting.png){class="glboxshadow"}

-In the AWS IoT page click Test -> MQTT test client -> subscribe topics -> subscribe to **GL-IoT/dataTopic/E8DB841E2B0E** this topic
+On the AWS IoT page, click Test -> MQTT test client -> Subscribe to a topic -> Enter **GL-IoT/dataTopic/E8DB841E2B0E** and click "Subscribe".

 ![aws subscribe topic setting](https://static.gl-inet.com/docs/iot/en/ble_proxy/gl-s10/gl-s10_aws_configuration/aws_subscribe_topic_setting.png){class="glboxshadow"}

-After the subscription is completed, select the subject of the subscription, and then you can see the data reported by GL-S10.
+After subscribing, select the subscribed topic, and you will see the data reported by the GL-S10.

 ![aws subscript topic data show](https://static.gl-inet.com/docs/iot/en/ble_proxy/gl-s10/gl-s10_aws_configuration/aws_subscript_topic_data_show.png){class="glboxshadow"}